intuitymedialab/kopernikus/Software/README.md

 #### Ubuntu Software Packages

-These packages can be install via APT using the following commands:
+These packages can be installed via *apt* using the following commands:

 ```
 sudo apt-get install "package name"